jcostom/pyez-toys/dynamic-acl/README.md

-# Dynamic ACLs for Junos
+# Automated Network Nitwit Filter for Junos
 Rid yourself of annoying traffic across many systems in a snap.

 ## The problem?
 Nuisance traffic.